Spring is the perfect season for backcountry skiing and snowboarding! What is the reason? I asked a professional guide

 Sunset riding on Mt.
 Chokai Photo/Kenichi Minegishi

-In spring, I often go to the mountains of Tohoku.
-I used to go to Tateyama a lot, but for the past six or seven years I've really liked Tohoku and have been going to Mt.
-Chokai, which straddles Yamagata and Akita prefectures.
-The roads open in time for Golden Week, and you have to drive to a certain high altitude and then walk from there, and the location is just amazing.
-The great appeal of Mt.
-Chokai is that you can ski while looking out at the Sea of Japan, as shown in the photo above.
-Because the mountain is conical, you can ski 360 degrees, and there are various entrances, so you can enjoy something different every day.
+I often go to the mountains in Tohoku in the spring.
+I used to go to Tateyama a lot, but for the past six or seven years I've really liked Tohoku and have been going to Mount Chokai, which straddles Yamagata and Akita prefectures, often.
+The road opens just in time for Golden Week, so you can drive up to a fairly high altitude and then hike down to ski, but the location is simply amazing.
+One of the great attractions of Mount Chokai is being able to ski while looking out at the Sea of Japan, as shown in the photo above.
+The mountain is conical, so you can ski 360 degrees, and there are various entrances, so there's something different to enjoy every day

-Everyone gathers in the parking lot, drinks at night, goes up the mountain early the next morning and skis while enjoying the spring nature, and comes back down by noon.
-After that, we went to a hot spring, bought some ingredients at a local supermarket, and made a hotpot in the parking lot.
-I think Tohoku is a really fun place.
-Please join us this spring. ◆ Click here backcountry guide KinTouN tour schedule
+KinTouN Backcountry Guides offers guided tours in these areas, staying overnight in their cars and allowing guests to join at any time.
+Everyone gathers in the parking lot, drinks at night, climbs the mountain early the next morning, skis while enjoying the spring scenery, and returns by lunchtime.
+Afterward, we enjoy a hot spring, buy ingredients at a local supermarket, and have hot pot in the parking lot.
+Tohoku is simply a truly enjoyable place.
+Why not join us this spring?

 the person who taught me